betajippity/Nuparu/README.md

 * Only a subset of boost necessary to support OpenVDB and USD is included.
 * For boost, the following versions of Python are supported:
     * On macOS, Python 3.9 from MacPorts
-    * On Fedora 35, the default system Python 3.10
+    * On Fedora 37, the default system Python 3.10
     * On RHEL, the default system Python 3.6
     * On L4T, the default system Python 3.6
     * Python support is not provided on Windows
-* macOS libraries require at minimum macOS Monterey and macOS's Clang variant (Apple LLVM 11.1 or greater) with libc++.
+* macOS libraries require at minimum macOS Ventura and macOS's Clang variant (Apple LLVM 14 or greater) with libc++.
-* Windows libraries require at minimum Windows 10 and Visual Studio 2022 with \mt.
+* Windows libraries require at minimum Windows 11 and Visual Studio 2022 with \mt.
-* Linux libraries require at minimum either Fedora 35, Red Hat Enterprise Linux (RHEL) 7.9, or NVIDIA L4T 32.6.1.
+* Linux libraries require at minimum either Fedora 37, Red Hat Enterprise Linux (RHEL) 7.9, or NVIDIA L4T 32.6.1.
     * On RHEL, GCC 10.2.1 is used through [Red Hat Developer Toolset 10.0](https://developers.redhat.com/products/developertoolset/updates/).
-    * Fedora 35 libraries require GCC 11.3.x on x86-64 and are in lib/linux-gcc11
+    * Fedora 37 libraries require GCC 12.x on x86-64 and are in lib/linux-gcc12
-    * Fedora 35 libraries require GCC 11.3.x on ARM arm64 and are in lib/linux-arm
+    * Fedora 37 libraries require GCC 12.x on ARM arm64 and are in lib/linux-arm
     * RHEL libraries require GCC 10.2.x and are in lib/linux-gcc10
     * L4T libraries require GCC 7.5.x and are in lib/linux-l4t
-* Things with CUDA support are built using CUDA 11.7, except on L4T, in which case CUDA 10.2 is used
+* Things with CUDA support are built using CUDA 12.1, except on L4T, in which case CUDA 10.2 is used
 * Licenses for each library are included either in each library's include/ directory, or in source files directly.